-An approach to hiring or internal mobility based on skills and abilities rather than job titles, companies, degrees, and schools.
+An approach to hiring or internal mobility that considers skills and abilities in addition to job titles, companies, degrees, and schools.

 Supported by a set of core data terminologies

 Our skills data comes from the skills listed on job postings and the skills LinkedIn members add to their profiles.